Wyatt Earp (film): Soundtrack

-Release
+Reception

 Box office

 Wyatt Earp, released six months after Tombstone, grossed $56 million on a $63 million budget, compared to Tombstones $73 million gross on a $25 million budget.
 The film opened at number 4 at the US box office behind The Lion King, Speed and Wolf, grossing $7.5 million in its first weekend.
 Internationally, Wyatt Earp was more successful grossing $31 million, compared to Tombstones $17 million, but this was not enough to recoup its budget, making it a box office bomb.

 Later Dennis Quaid said:"I personally thought it was too long.
 But I'm also really proud of it."

 Critical reception

-On Rotten Tomatoes the film has a score of 31%, based on 86 reviews, with an average rating of 5.4/10.
+On Rotten Tomatoes, the film has a score of 33%, based on 88 reviews.
 The site's consensus states: "Easy to admire yet difficult to love, Wyatt Earp buries eye-catching direction and an impressive cast in an undisciplined and overlong story."
 On Metacritic, the film has a score of 47 out of 100 based on 20 reviews, indicating "mixed or average reviews".

-Roger Ebert of the Chicago Sun-Times gave the film 2 out of 4 stars, saying "Wyatt Earp plays as if they took Tombstone and pumped it full of hot air.
+Roger Ebert of the Chicago Sun-Times gave the film two out of four stars, saying: "Wyatt Earp plays as if they took Tombstone and pumped it full of hot air.
 It involves many of the same characters and much of the same story, but little of the tension and drama.
 It's a rambling, unfocused biography of Wyatt Earp..., starting when he's a kid and following his development from an awkward would-be lawyer into a slick gunslinger.
 This is a long journey, in a three-hour film that needs better pacing."

-Todd McCarthy of Variety praised the cast and production values, but remarked, "If you're going to ask an audience to sit through a three-hour, nine-minute rendition of an oft-told story, it would help to have a strong point of view on your material and an urgent reason to relate it.
+Todd McCarthy of Variety praised the cast and production values, but remarked: "If you're going to ask an audience to sit through a three-hour, nine-minute rendition of an oft-told story, it would help to have a strong point of view on your material and an urgent reason to relate it.
 Such is not the case with Wyatt Earp."
 Similarly, Caryn James of The New York Times complimented the film's ambition and effort to portray a more human Earp, but still felt that "the film's literal-minded approach to the hero's dark soul is one of its terrible problems.
-'Wyatt Earp' labors to turn this mythic figure into a complex man; instead it makes him a cardboard cutout and his story a creepingly slow one."
+Wyatt Earp labors to turn this mythic figure into a complex man; instead it makes him a cardboard cutout and his story a creepingly slow one."

 Audiences surveyed by CinemaScore gave the film a grade "B+" on scale of A to F.